mindsdb/mindsdb/mindsdb/integrations/handlers/pinecone_handler/README.md

 ## Implementation

-This handler uses `pinecone-clinet` python library connect to a pinecone environment.
+This handler uses `pinecone-client` python library connect to a pinecone environment.

 The required arguments to establish a connection are: